vpavlenko/web-2024-template/README.md

 8. This was a simple single-file application.
 The true power of Cursor comes in instantly making changes throughout many files in a big project.
 This allows you to build complex features.
 For that, we need to use a React library and some tooling - which is what this template's files provide.

 ## Get the tools ready

 1. Go here -> [and install Node.js](https://nodejs.org/en/download/prebuilt-installer) version 20
    - On Windows, do it directly to Windows, NOT to WSL-Ubuntu.
    - Don't try installing via your package manager, or you can get an outdated Node version like v12.
 You need at least v18 for Vite.
-3. Install [Cursor IDE](https://www.cursor.com/).
-If you had it installed before, Cmd+Shift+P "Attempt Update" to get the latest update
 4. Install [git](https://git-scm.com/downloads)
 5. [Log into Github](https://github.com/login)
 6. If you never committed to git on this machine, run in the terminal with your own name and email: